 melting.
 For the application problem in this study, we focus on the thermo-mechanical behavior of an AM part

 produced by the EBM process.
-For this purpose, we have developed a finite elementthermal
+For this purpose, we have developed a finite element-based thermal analysis

-model to simulate the thermal response of the part and a mechanical model that the part thermal
+model to simulate the thermal response of the part, and a finite element-based mechanical model that uses the part’s thermal

-response to estimate the residual stress in the part at the end of the cooling phase. the two models are
+response to estimate the residual stress in the part at the end of the cooling phase.
+In this study, the two models are

-weakly coupled i.e. the temperature history of the part is used as an input heat load for the mechanical model.
+weakly coupled, i.e. the temperature history of the part is used as an input heat load for the mechanical model.

-Finite element analysis performed using Abaqus~\cite{Hibbitt:2001}, a commercially available software.
+Finite element analysis is performed using Abaqus~\cite{Hibbitt:2001}, a commercially available software.

 Our analysis is based on stress development in an AM part as a result of a single scan of an